-There is basically one form you will need to fill out in order to replace your title.
+There is one form you will need to fill out to replace your title.
 It is Application for a Certified Copy of Certificate of Title.
-You will need Adobe Acrobat Reader in order to read these forms.
+You will need Adobe Acrobat Reader to read these forms.
 Get it for free from Adobe Acrobat Reader.
 Complete the form.
-You will have to have it fully completed or they will not accept it.
+You will have to have it fully completed, or they will not accept it.

 You can either mail it into the state or take it into your regional TXDOT office.
 These are the best two ways to get your title.
 Mailing in costs $2.00, in person, costs $5.45 you will need your completed VTR-34 and a copy of your state-issued driver’s license or id.

 What If My Lost Title is in both my Name and My Wife’s Name?